tc39/proposal-ses/README.md

 immutability at the specification level should make thread safety at the implementation level straightforward.

+Each call to `Reflect.makeSESRealm()` allocates only three objects: the fresh global and its fresh `eval` function and `Function` constructor.
 In a browser environment, a SES-based confined seamless iframe could be *very* lightweight, since it would avoid the need to create most per-frame primordials.
-Likewise, we could afford to place each web component (need link) into its own confinement box.
+Likewise, we could afford to place each [web component](http://webcomponents.org/) into its own confinement box.

 Today, to self-host builtins by writing them in JavaScript, one must practice